-Data from Morris County represent survey responses collected between July 2020 and May 2021.
-During this time, six Morris County public safety agencies completed this survey.
+Data from Oceana County represent eight public safety agencies that responded to the survey in 2017 and three that responded in 2021.
 Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
 As more communities participate in the Connected program, these figures are likely to change.